Hoffmann's two-toed sloth: Reproduction

-Courtship consists of the female licking the male's face and rubbing her genitals against the male's body.
-Gestation lasts between 355 and 377 days, and results in the birth of a single young.
-The birth takes place on either the ground or in the hanging position.
+Birth takes place on either the ground or in the hanging position.
 Newborn sloths weigh 340 to 454 g, and are precocial, already possessing long claws and able to cling to their mothers' undersides.
+The female is the one who solely takes care of the baby sloth until they are independent and do not need the mother anymore.
 They begin to take solid food at 15 to 27 days, and are fully weaned by 9 weeks.
 Although relatively quiet as adults, young sloths make loud bleating alarm calls if separated from their mothers.
+For the first 6–9 months of birth, mother sloth is carrying the baby and nurturing it until they are capable of being on their own.
+Sloths are sexually matured by the age 3 and are ready to start reproducing of their own.

 In captivity, the two-toed sloth was seen giving birth by hanging upside down and attempting to pull the infant between her hind limbs and onto her abdomen.
 Other sloths were seen hanging under the mother and infant to protect the infant from falling.

 Hoffmann's two-toed sloths reach sexual maturity at two to four years of age and have been reported to live up to 43 years in captivity.